rebeccaestes/readysetom/README.md

 Features:
-* Full CRUD functionality for asanas, CRU functionality for sequences
+* Full CRUD functionality for asanas and sequences
 * Asanas are searchable on sequence page
 * Sequences can be set to private or public